-Wiltshire Sight (“we”) promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
-We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
+Your privacy is important to us.
+Wiltshire Sight promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
+We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect with it.

 Where we collect info about you from